E-G-C/avs-workshop-step-by-step/module-1-task-3.md

     ![](media/665caf7b7a09a57314947d3f82c7a094.png)

-16. We can confirm this by pinging this IP address from the jumpbox
+16. We can confirm this by SSH'ing to this IP address from the jumpbox

-    ![Text Description automatically
-    generated](media/c264ca6ac05a723ca649d66cadfec339.png)

 ## Next Steps